kathoef/docker2singularity/README.md

 The Docker image provided here was originally used during [container image portability tests](https://github.com/ExaESM-WP4/Batch-scheduler-Singularity-bindings/blob/e4be0220f8938b9cc3275267bc44be44e925b3ea/test_image_compatibility/) in order to have a fully controllable Singularity pull environment available.
 It turned out that my local Docker image Singularity build tasks also worked quite well and only required the Docker socket to be mounted as read-only.

-Since I use Docker-based local Singularity container image build pipelines quite often [^1] I thought I'd provide a bit more of a structured ground to this workflow here.
+Since I use these Docker-based local Singularity container image build pipelines quite often [^1] I thought I'd provide a bit more of a structured ground here.
 Maybe it happens to be useful to others, feedback is welcome!

-[^1]: mainly because Continuous Integration and/or manual DockerHub-based workflows add complexity to a single-user data analysis project that feels unnecessary and also because I have seen `singularity pull` attempts on target-architecture HPC machines failing
+[^1]: mainly because Continuous Integration and/or manual DockerHub-based workflows add complexity to a single-user science or data analysis project that feels unnecessary and also because I have seen `singularity pull` attempts on HPC machines failing

 ## References